 Secondary Education Program

 The Secondary Education Teacher Certification Program is for students interested in completing a teaching internship in a middle school or high school classroom and in pursuing teacher certification.
-Students begin taking foundation courses and early field experiences in Education during their freshman or sophomore years in preparation for the program.
+Something unique to Washington College is that our students begin taking early field experiences in public school classrooms during their first year; they begin foundation courses in Education during their freshman or sophomore years in preparation for the program.

 Students who apply for and are admitted to the program begin the two-semester internship in the spring semester of their junior year.
 At that point they are assigned to a Professional Development School (PDS) under the guidance of both College and school personnel.
 At the same time, students complete their professional coursework at the College.